EthanK11/EthanK11.github.io/README.md

 # The Distribution of Undergradute Student Enrollment At Lehigh in 2019
 ![image](https://github.com/EthanK11/EthanK11.github.io/blob/master/student%20enrollment.png?raw=true)

 Using Lehigh University's Fall Profile, I collected data concerning undergraduate student enrollment.
 I created an infographic displaying the distribution of ungraduate student enrollment in each of the colleges, provided by Lehigh's Office of Institutional Research & Strategic Analytics.
-I selected a charcoal background color, used a grid to format an aerial photo of campus, wrote a title, and created a mulitcolor pie chart to show the percentage of students enrolled in each college.
+To break down the data further, there are

 For more information, visit [Lehigh Fall Profile 2019](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2019.pdf)